Nypa fruticans: Biofuel

 The nipa palm produces a very high yield of sugar-rich sap.
 Fermented into ethanol or butanol, the sap may allow the production of 6480–20,000 liters per hectare per year of fuel.
 By contrast, sugarcane yields roughly 5200 liters of ethanol per hectare per year, and an equivalent area planted in corn (maize) would produce only roughly 4000 liters per hectare per year, before accounting for the energy costs of the cultivation and alcohol extraction.
 Unlike corn and sugarcane, nipa palm sap requires little if any fossil fuel energy to produce from an established grove, does not require arable land, and can make use of brackish water instead of freshwater resources.
 Also unlike most energy crops, the nipa palm does not detract from food production to make fuel.
 In fact, since nipa fruit is an inevitable byproduct of sap production, it produces both food and fuel simultaneously.

+Cultivation

+Wild stands of N. fruticans can be managed to optimize sap production by thinning to desired densities and through traditional farm management techniques.

+In cultivation, N. fruticans readily propagates via rhizome divisions.

+Pests of young seedlings include grapsid crabs, as well as monkeys and pigs, which have been reported to cause damage to plantations.

+Sap is collected from the cut flower stalk, and traditional tapping methods vary by region; harvesters often repeatedly bend or kick the stalk to increase sap yield as part of local practice.